Skip to main content

 The ISU Sustainable City Tour seeks to learn from the most sustainable and socially responsible cities and communities across the globe.
 An immersive tour of a chosen sustainable city occurs two to three times throughout the year during academic breaks.
 Students engage with local industries, organizations, companies, and governments.
 Service days such as beach clean-ups, assistance with waste audits, or participating in sustainable and/or Fair Trade farming are incorporated into each tour.
 Students practice sustainable travel by utilizing public and alternative transportation, packing minimally and with reusables, refusing single-use plastics, and eating local foods.

-• International Sustainable City Tour: Summer Break (late May or early June)
+• International Sustainable City Tour: Summer Break (late May or June)

 Possible city tours include: Zurich, Singapore, Berlin, Copenhagen, Tokyo, Paris